-- In Sep06 an adhesive backed, stick-on Search Mark Placard was approved, in order to reduce the use of paint at incidents like hurricanes where many structures are involved. - In 2011 it was modified to add information regarding the type of search.
-This information is to be added in the box below the main part of the Search Mark.
-See below
+In Sep06 a Stick-on Search Mark was approved, in order to reduce the use of paint in incidents like Hurricanes where many structures are involved.
+The Stick-on Template is shown in adjacent slide.

 Victim Marking System

 This series of marks is used to indicate the location of each victim discovered on the US&R site.